tofnoob/tofnoob.github.io/weapons/nola.md

 ## Nola
 Nola is the newest Altered character.
 Her weapon is called Rumble.

 Occasionally, you might encounter Nola being called "Nora" online.
 I believe that this is due to a common translation quirk between Asian languages and English, where the sounds of "r" and "l" aren't always clearly differentiated.
 As a result, these two letters often get mixed up.
+Roslyn also had a similar issue being called "Loslyn".

 ![](images/nola.jpg)